machineagency/POSE26/README.md

 ---

 ## Installation
 We will have laptops with the relevant software installed so you don't have to deal with any installation issues.
-But if you'd like to use your personal computer:
+But if you'd like to use your personal computer, use the following steps.
+Note that we are using the `pose26-demo` branch of science-jubilee!

 ### Mac